adelisardo/daybook/README.md

 composer install # install all dependencies
 # configure your key, database, etc in `.env` file
 php artisan migrate
-php -S localhost:9000 -t public # you can also use Vault (https://laravel.com/docs/5.8/valet)
+php -S localhost:9000 -t public # you can also use Valet (https://laravel.com/docs/5.8/valet)
 ```

 ### Frontend